alchemy-fullstack-js-spring-2018/budget-tracker/README.md

-A simple budget tracker using redux.
+A simple budget tracker for travel, using redux.